datake/AcademicWriting/README.md

 address, handle, cope with, tackle

 ## 8. key
-A key incredient is, the crucial part is
+A key incredient is, the crucial part is,

+Importantly, note that ...

 ## 9. Others
 serve as, allow